Prostitution in Palestine: History

 Under Ottoman rule, there were no laws on prostitution.

+During the era of slavery in Ottoman Palestine, prostitution was connected to slavery.
+Since the principle of concubinage in Islam in Islamic Law allowed a man to have intercourse with his female slave, prostitution was practiced by a pimp selling his female slave on the slave market to a client, who was allowed to have intercourse with her as her new owner, and who after intercourse returned his ownership of her to her pimp on the pretext of discontent, which was a legal and accepted method for prostitution for centuries in the Islamic world.

-After coming under British control during WW1, the attitude of the Authorities towards prostitution reflected those of Britain.
+After coming under British control during WW1, through 1948, the attitude of the authorities towards prostitution reflected those of Britain.
 Ordinances issued in 1925 (under High Commissioner Herbert Samuel) and 1927 (under Herbert Plumer) introduced laws on prostitution similar to those in Britain.
-Soliciting, living off the earnings of prostitutes and the keeping of brothels were outlawed.
+Soliciting, living off the earnings of prostitutes, and the keeping of brothels were outlawed.
 There is evidence that in WW2, military authorities regulated brothels for soldiers, including medical examinations.